Nitrogen Leak Test Procedure – How to Test for Nitrogen

 The specifics of leak testing will depend on the vessel or system being tested, but there are general guidelines.
 To prepare a component of a system for testing, it will need to be isolated from the rest of the system that isn’t to be included in the test.
 This may require temporarily securing any pressure valves and closing valves that connect the pipe or vessel to upstream or downstream apparatuses.

-To begin testing a component, a nitrogen tank or mobile nitrogen generator will be connected to the component.
+To begin testing a component, a nitrogen tank or on-site nitrogen generator will be connected to the component.
 Nitrogen will be released to elevate the pressure within the test component to a low pressure while forcing any air, debris, or other substances out of the component.
 This will purge the system of contaminants and check for leaks.

 This low-pressure test will typically be performed at no more than 25% of the component’s rated operational pressure.
 The pressure will be held at this level long enough to ensure that the component can successfully hold the pressure without leaking.